 Yes, when you get cold called, it can be extremely frustrating.
 But the reason it’s done is because when you contact the right people, it is very effective.

-Most of what we said about the disadvantages with inbound sales was around not being able decide who can contact you.
+Most of what we said about the disadvantages of inbound sales was around not being able decide who can contact you.
 This is obviously a big problem.
+In the inbound vs outbound sales context, this becomes an automatic positive for outbound sales.

 With outbound sales, you have complete control over your client base.
 You are able to personalise your outreach to the client in question.